 Without getting into an ATGATT (All The Gear All The Time) sermon, allow me to say that compounding layers in the winter is one of the best things you can do to stay upright.
 Taking crash protection off the table, if you are shivering on-bike while riding, then you aren’t devoting all your attention to the road.

-The wind chill index calculates that a balmy 45-degrees turns into an angry 25-degrees at 65mph without sun.
+The wind chill index calculates that a balmy 45-degrees turns into an angry 25-degrees at 65 miles per hour without sun.
 I can attest that highway speeds in anything under 35-degrees is downright painful.
 That doesn’t mean you have to look like the 10,000-mile tourer with heated gear cords protruding from every limb though.
 Research motorcycle gear specifically made for cold weather riding and accessories like heated grips.
 Gore-Tex infused gear is often very handy, wind-proof underlayers including neck guards and balaclavas help as well.
-For those with budget, Aerostich one-pieces are universally given a thumbs up.
+For those with the budget, Aerostich one-pieces are universally given a thumbs up.
 Not every winter riding glove is created equal either, find one that still allows lever feel without being too bulky.